 If the approval task belongs to a swimlane with multiple executors, each of the executors will have the specified number of days, hours, and minutes to complete the task.

 In the Notification field, you can select users who will be notified if the executor fails to complete the approval task on time.
-You can select the current user, a context variable (for example, the process initiator), a user group or an org chart item.
+You can select the current user, a context variable (for example, the process initiator), a user group, or an org chart item.

 The Interrupt field allows you to specify which path the process flow should take if the executor fails to complete the task on time.

 This escalation connector is marked with the timer icon on the process diagram.
-The process takes this path if the set time is over but the executor hadn't marked the task as completed.
+The process takes this path if the set time is over but the executor hasn’t marked the task as completed.
 The other connectors will not be activated.

 Schedule in Calendar tab